 Mr Alex Wildman, Boarding Governor

 Alex is on the Finance and Estates Committee and is the governor responsible for boarding at St Hugh’s.
-He lives close to the school in Buckland and is married to Tiggy, they have two teenage children.
-Their children both enjoyed their years at St Hugh’s before going on to Cheltenham College and Winchester.
+He lives close to the school in Buckland and is married to Tiggy.
+They have two children who enjoyed their years at St Hugh’s before going on to Cheltenham College and Winchester.
 Their daughter is now a primary school teacher and their son is away at university.
-Alex was educated at Marlborough and Oxford Polytechnic before qualifying as a chartered surveyor.
-He was a director of Rugby Estates Plc, a public property company, before setting up Brookshire, a property investment business in 2009.
-A keen sportsman, he is active in the local area and is currently also Chairman of Buckland Parish Council.
+Alex was educated at Marlborough and Oxford Polytechnic before qualifying as a chartered surveyor, he now runs a commercial property investment company.
+A keen sportsman, he is active in the local area and is chair of Buckland Parish Council.

 The school is well governed and strongly supported by its governing body.